European Rewilding Network

 Description

-Uniqueness of the project: In the metropolitan area of Lisbon, the capital and the largest city of Portugal, Quinta do Pisão represents a semi-wild area where nature finds its way through the natural process of recovery, and where biological diversity gains a new dimension with endangered habitat/species being fully recovered and protected.
-Man and nature are working together and helping each other to maintain a living landscape.
+Uniqueness of the project: In the Sintra-Cascais Natural Park, Cascais Rewilding, represents a semi-wild area where nature finds its way through the natural process of recovery, and where biological diversity gains a new dimension with endangered habitat/species being fully recovered and protected.
+People and nature are working together and helping each other to maintain a living landscape.
+The introduction of feral donkeys, wild horses, and roe deer contributed to a significant increase biological diversity and ecological functions.
+In consequence, reinforcing the nature tourism offer in Cascais, and thus contributing to the strengthening of the local economy.

 Other activities: Community involved, Eco tourism, Education, Other, Recreational activities, Research, Sale of sustainable products